fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/2d-laser.md

 * Acyrlic

 Use small pieces of scrap wherever possible.
 Cardboard is the best material to test with.

-Make (start) a reference doc of different settings

 Document all your work on your student blog, with photos and videos to show what you did, what went wrong, and how you fixed it.
 Cite external sources where you have used someone else's work.